sjoerdvankreel/firefly-synth/manual.md

 Segment Y and slope are always automatable/modulatable.

 You can set 1 point as a sustain point.
-In DAHDSR terms, this means that "all the rest" is considered the release section.
+In DAHDSR terms, this means that "all the rest" is considered to be the release section.
 Retrigger/multitrigger and follow/release envelope types are also implemented by considering all segments after the sustain point as a single "release"  section.

 ### GUI